Harekrushna Mahatab

 Harekrushna Mahatab (born Harekrushna Das, 21 November 1899 – 2 January 1987) was a leader of the Indian National Congress, a notable figure in the Indian independence movement and the Chief Minister of Odisha from 1946 to 1950 and from 1956 to 1961.
 He was popularly known by the sobriquet "Utkal Keshari".

 Early life

-Harekrushna Mahtab was born at Agarpada village in Bhadrak district of Odisha to Krushna Charan Das and Tohapha Debi in an aristocratic Kshatriya family.
-He was adopted by his maternal grandfather Jaganath Mahtab, a zamindar of Agarpada.
+Mahatab was born in Agarpada village of present-day Bhadrak district, Odisha, to Krushna Charan Das and Tohapha Debi.
+His paternal family belong to the Khandayat community.
+According to Mahatab's own account, his maternal family traced its origins to Amritsar in Punjab.
+It is believed that their ancestors belonged to a Kshetri community that accompanied the Mughal army during Emperor Akbar's campaign in Odisha.
+He was adopted by his maternal grandfather Jagannath Mahtab, the zamindar of Agarpada and assumed the legal surname Mahatab.
 After passing his matriculation examination from Bhadrak High School, he joined Ravenshaw College, Cuttack but left his studies in 1921 to join the independence movement.